 Venice was a last minute addition to our Italian itinerary.
-Everyone I asked said not to bother, it’s too crowded, too expensive, too smelly.
+Everyone I asked said not to bother, it's too crowded, too expensive, too smelly.
 I guess it can be those things if you visit in the middle of the high season but our trip took place in late March.
-It was a little cold, a little rainy one day but it was not crowded, and it did not smell!
+It was a little cold, a little rain one day but it was not crowded, and it did not smell!

 Of all of the amazing places, we saw in our three weeks in Italy Venice is the one that captured my heart and that I have returned to three times.

 Below are the ten things we enjoyed most in our short time in Venice.
 We would love to hear if you have any suggestions for our next trip.

 The feeling of being on the Grand Canal changes as the day progresses.

 We had four full days in Venice, so we purchased a 3-day Vaporetto pass on our arrival at the train station.
 It was worthwhile for us as our hotel was just a few minutes from a stop on the Grand Canal and we planned to explore as many of the routes as possible.

 Start with the #1 slow Vaporetto (water bus) that travels along the Grand Canal.
 If you have a pass get off anywhere that takes your fancy.
 Try to ride this route in the very early morning when the sun is still rising, it's fascinating to watch the city get ready for the day.
 Ride again dark for some fascinating people watching, you can see inside the brightly lit windows of the grand homes at night.

 These passes are expensive, so if you are travelling on a budget, then you could get a one day pass, take a morning ride in the Grand Canal and then head out to the islands.
 After dinner take a nighttime ride before your ticket expires.